 The guided tours last between 1 to 3 days.
 The fewer people are in the group, the higher the travel expenses are per person.
 You can plan a day with a tour guide for approximately € 250- 190 per person.

-There aren’t many activities, programmes for kids.
+There aren’t many activities, programs for kids.
 Thus, it is possible that the little one gets bored by “ only “ hiking.

 No matter how many days you are going to hike, closed shoes with proper soles are essential.
 Since the route is often rocky with debris, make sure that your shoes provide good support for your ankles.

-Everyone can benefit from the trekking pole, not only people with bad knee.
+Everyone can benefit from the trekking pole, not only people with bad knees.
 It comes in handy when descending – and of course sometimes when walking uphill.

 Water and food

 Make sure to have enough drinking water.
-In my opinion have at least 2 litres of water per person in the summer.
-Since there won’t be many shadows, you will drink more than you’d think..
+In my opinion, have at least 2 liters of water per person in the summer.
+Since there won’t be any shadows, you will drink more than you’d think...
 It is worth refilling your flasks at the hut.
-In addition to water, pack sandwiches, chocolate and energy bars too.
+In addition to water, pack sandwiches, chocolate, and energy bars too.